 As the loaner laptops are library resources, keeping them past the due date is considered “interfering with the ‘broadest possible access to library resources,’” and is therefore a violation of the Honor Code.

 The library provides free wireless Internet access to all patrons.
 Library guests (including alumni, visiting researchers, and public patrons) may visit the circulation desk for a guest username and password.

 WCL students, faculty, and staff with network problems should visit the technology help desk on the second floor of the library.

-There are four public computers available in the library for alumni, visiting researchers, and public patrons.
+There are two public computers available in the library for alumni, visiting researchers, and public patrons.
+In that same area, there are also six computers for WCL students, faculty and staff to access with their network ID.
+Four additional computers are located on the second floor of the library.
 The workstations are located next to the circulation desk, and no username or password is required to access them.
 These computers are only equipped with Internet access; programs such as Microsoft Word and Excel are not installed on these computers.
 The public computers do not have printing capabilities.
 Public patrons may save research to a flashdrive or email it to themselves.

 The media section is located on the third floor of the library.
 The media section contains VHS tapes, DVDs, and audio CDs.
 Most videos are law-related, although there is a small collection of entertainment-related items.